Reactmine: a statistical search algorithm for inferring chemical reactions from time series data: System and methods

-It is worth remarking that this velocity update mechanism can also be used in our approach to take into account prior knowledge consisting of already known reactions between the observed species, simply by updating the initial velocity matrix according to those reactions.
+It is worth remarking that that substraction operation can also be used in our approach in order to take into account prior knowledge consisting of reactions already known to act on the observed species, simply by applying it on the input traces as a preprocessing step.